nikitavoloboev/privacy-respecting/readme.md

 **🔏 Alternatives:**

 - [ProtonVPN](https://protonvpn.com/) - As a Swiss VPN provider, Proton does not log user activity or share data with third parties.
 Tor is also supported.
+- [IVPN](https://www.ivpn.net/) - Gibraltar based no logs VPN which is open source, third party audited and doesn't require any personal data (not even email) to sign up.
+Accepts cash payments, Bitcoin, Monero, PayPal, and more.
 - [Mullvad](https://mullvad.net/) - Swedish based VPN provider that retains no logs, and uses a mostly open source and transparent infrastructure available to the public.
 Accepts Bitcoin, anonymous cash payments via envelope, PayPal, and more.
 - [OVPN](https://www.ovpn.com/) - Swedish provider that operates VPN servers without any hard drives, has a strict no logs policy, and publishes transparency reports.
 Accepts Bitcoin, anonymous cash payments, PayPal, and more.